+https://crypto.stackexchange.com/questions/18612/how-is-sha1-different-from-md5?rq=1

+(^use for context relating to current algorithms?)

 Results

-[differentiate between circuit outputs and quorum outputs]

 Circuit partitioning

 Implementation of a very large circuit in living cells requires dividing the circuit across a number of communicating cells, where each cell performs a small portion of the full circuit calculation.
 To implement a circuit in a cell, genetic logic gates are implemented using transcriptional repressors.
 Cell-cell communication can be achieved using by converting a transcriptional output in a “sender” cell into expression of a diffusible small molecule that can subsequently be sensed in one cell and converted to a transcriptional output by a “receiver” cell.
 Since we are limited in the number of both logic gates that can be placed into a single cell and the number of cell-cell communication channels available, each subcircuit must fit into acceptable design parameters.
 Once a circuit is divided into smaller subcircuits, the inputs and outputs to each cell must be assigned to orthogonal cell-cell communication channels.
 Here we designed a partitioning strategy to divide a large circuit into smaller subcircuits and assign cell-cell communication channels given: 1) the maximum number of gates that can be placed into a single cell, 2) the maximum number of cell-cell communication channels that can be placed into a single cell, and 3) the total number of cell-cell communication channels available.

-To generate the subcircuits, the larger circuit is divided into smaller subcircuits that contain at most the maximum number of gates per cell specified by the user (8 in our gates) and at most the maximum number cell-cell communications channels per cell (3 in our case).
-The number of cell-cell communication channels required for a given subcircuit is equivalent to the number wires entering and exiting a given subcircuit.
+To generate the subcircuits, we divided the larger circuit into smaller subcircuits that contain at most the maximum number of gates per cell specified by the user (eight in our case) and at most the maximum number cell-cell communications channels per cell (three in our case).
+The number of cell-cell communication channels required for a given subcircuit is equivalent to the number wires entering and exiting a given subcircuit (i.e. those spanning 2 or more cells).
 First, a gate containing an output is selected.
 If there are multiple outputs, a gate is arbitrarily chosen.
 Upstream gates are then greedily added to a subcircuit until either the maximum number of gates or channels is reached.
 In general, there are multiple different alternatives that can be taken that satisfy the above criteria and the subcircuit with the most gates is taken.
 This process is then repeated until all gates are assigned to a subcircuit.

 The next step is assigning cell-cell communication channels to each subcircuit.
 All subcircuits must contain unique channels.
-In the previous step, all subcircuits were divided such that they required 3 or less cell-cell communication signals.
-Naively, it would appear that 3 channels would then be sufficient to assign unique channels to every cell however this is not generally true due to the fact that single wires can connect to many cells (more formally, a circuit is better modeled as a hypergraph than a graph).
+In the previous step, all subcircuits were divided such that they required 3 or less cell-cell communication signals..
 To assign cell-cell communication channels a cell requiring no quorum outputs is chosen and channels are randomly assigned to the (incoming) wires of that cell.
 Next an upstream cell is chosen and wires are assigned to meet the criteria.
 This is repeated until all wires are assigned or it is no longer possible to assign wires to orthogonal channels.
 If an assignment is not possible, we can choose a different initial assignment of cell-cell communication channels.
-If that fails, the subcircuit that cannot be assigned to unique channels is divided into 2 smaller subcircuits [explain in more detail??] and the process is repeated again. ing
+If that fails, the subcircuit that cannot be assigned to unique channels is divided into 2 smaller subcircuits [explain in more detail??] and the process is repeated again.
+Note that despite each individual cell only requiring three communication channels, the circuit as a whole requires four to be implemented (Figure 1).

 NOT gate construction with phage repressors